kaliayev-proton/blog-microservices/README.md

 - **Node Port**: Makes a pod accessible from outside the cluster.
 Usually only used for dev purposes.
 (Just development purposes!)
 - **Load Balancer**: Makes a pod accessible from outside the cluster.
 This is the right way to expose a pod to the outside world.
 (Is like Node Port but the right way).
 It is used to make request from the browser or other clients like Postman
 - **External Name**: Redirects an in-cluster request to a CNAME URL.

+Get services: `k get services`

+Get info from the service: `k describe service posts-srv`

+Access the service with Minikube: `<minikube-ip>:<service-port/posts>`

+Get Minikube IP: `minikube ip`

+### Updates

+With each update in the code we have to rebuild the docker image, pus into docker hub and redeploy.
+To redeploy we use rollout:

+- `k rollout restart deployment posts-depl`
+- `k rollout restart deployment event-bus-depl`